Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 Does treating gum disease reduce heart disease risk?

 Some studies suggest that treating gum disease reduces systemic inflammatory markers and may improve cardiovascular outcomes, but the evidence for a direct reduction in heart disease events is still being established.
-What's clear is that gum disease treatment is important for oral health and if it provides cardiovascular benefit as well, that's a meaningful bonus.
+What is clear is that gum disease treatment is important for oral health, and if it provides cardiovascular benefit as well, that is a meaningful bonus.

 Should I tell my cardiologist I have gum disease?

-Yes, it's worth mentioning, particularly if you have significant periodontitis.
+Yes, it is worth mentioning, particularly if you have significant periodontitis.
 Your cardiologist can advise whether any specific precautions are needed given your cardiac history before dental treatment.
 Similarly, tell your dentist about any heart conditions or cardiac medications.

 Do I need antibiotics before dental work if I have a heart condition?